 With the help of his friends he does manage to slay the Black Dragon but not out of vengeance.
 He puts an end to the Dragon's evil in the name of the greater good.

 He takes on an 'apprentice' of sorts, a Robin to his Batman.
 An Elf named Nitram of Namredel (do you see the Easter Egg?
 Nitram will get his own entry later this month).

 Eventually the Norse Gods call upon Arigon to help battle a child of the Midgard Serpent and he becomes the 'Patron Saint' of sorts to Dragon Slayers across the old continent.
 After the rest of the team retires to their final rewards and happy endings, Arigon stays in Asgard for a time, periodically returning to Aerth in disguise.
 One of the powers he gains at this time is to appear at any age he wishes.
-He always looks like himself but he can show up as an old man, a young boy, or his usually appearance of a fit man in his mid-forties.
+He always looks like himself but he can show up as an old man, a young boy, or his usual appearance of a fit man in his late thirties to mid-forties.
 This was a gift from Odin for his help.

 Legacy: Arigon is a legend, a myth, barely remembered except by historians, Dragon Hunters, and Northern Rangers when he is mentioned in a Winghorn Guard campaign I ran with my ex-wife some 13 years [of real time] after his own.
 Her character and her companions attempt to track him down in order to get assistance fighting old foes from the campaign mentioned above who seemed to have returned.

 Appearing to have aged into his late 50s or early 60s when he finally reveals himself, the story takes place a good 150 years after his originally ended.
 Over the course of several sessions he is revealed to be immortal now, a demigod of sorts, and an avid 'fan' of the current crop of Winghorn Guard members, especially the new PC group.